himkak/notes/AlgoDS/Readme.md

 ## Two Pointer

 - https://www.interviewbit.com/tutorial/two-pointers/
+- file:///C:/Users/hmnsh/Documents/study/library/AlgoDs/EDUCAT~1.IO-/EDUCAT~1.IO-/33C29~1.PAT/158EC~1.INT/INTROD~1.HTM : Educative Grokking the coding
+- https://leetcode.com/problems/squares-of-a-sorted-array/ : Squares of a Sorted Array (easy)
+- file:///C:/Users/hmnsh/Documents/study/library/AlgoDs/EDUCAT~1.IO-/EDUCAT~1.IO-/33C29~1.PAT/551C4~1.TRI/11TRIP~1.HTM : Triplet Sum to Zero
+- file:///C:/Users/hmnsh/Documents/study/library/AlgoDs/EDUCAT~1.IO-/EDUCAT~1.IO-/3.%20Pattern%20Two%20Pointers/9.%20Dutch%20National%20Flag%20Problem%20(medium)/1.1%20Dutch%20National%20Flag%20Problem%20(medium)%20-.html : Sort Colors / Sort array with 3 types of numbers in place in 1 iteration : [2,0,2,1,1,0] -> [0,0,1,1,2,2]
+- file:///C:/Users/hmnsh/Documents/study/library/AlgoDs/EDUCAT~1.IO-/EDUCAT~1.IO-/3.%20Pattern%20Two%20Pointers/13.%20Solution%20Review%20Problem%20Challenge%202/1.1%20Solution%20Review_%20Problem%20Challenge%202%20-.html : Comparing Strings containing Backspaces

+- file:///C:/Users/hmnsh/Documents/study/library/AlgoDs/EDUCAT~1.IO-/EDUCAT~1.IO-/3.%20Pattern%20Two%20Pointers/15.%20Solution%20Review%20Problem%20Challenge%203/1.1%20Solution%20Review_%20Problem%20Challenge%203.html : Minimum Window Sort

+-

 Two Pointers is a pattern where two pointers iterate through the data structure in tandem until one or both of the pointers hit a certain condition.
 Two Pointers is often useful when searching pairs in a sorted array or linked list; for example, when you have to compare each element of an array to its other elements.

-Two pointers are needed because with just pointer, you would have to continually loop back through the array to find the answer.
+Two pointers are needed because with just 1 pointer, you would have to continually loop back through the array to find the answer.
 This back and forth with a single iterator is inefficient for time and space complexity — a concept referred to as asymptotic analysis.
 While the brute force or naive solution with 1 pointer would work, it will produce something along the lines of O(n²).
 In many cases, two pointers can help you find a solution with better space or runtime complexity.